 Applying for Financial Aid

 is a federal document that is used to offer you federal and state financial aid.
-This is an application and should be completed as completely and accurately as you would when applying for a car loan, bank loan, driver's license, etc. Not only are you applying for tax dollars to assist you in paying for your education, you are also certifying that you understand the Secretary of Education has the authority to verify information reported on the FAFSA.
+This is an application and should be completed as carefully and accurately as you would when applying for a car loan, bank loan, driver's license, etc. Not only are you applying for tax dollars to assist you in paying for your education, you are also certifying that you understand the Secretary of Education has the authority to verify information reported on the FAFSA.
 If you purposely give false or misleading information, you may be fined up to $20,000, sent to prison, or both.

 Social Security Card